mrglennjones/pimoroni-inky-footy-frame/README.md

 these scripts utilise data fetched from https://www.api-football.com/ create an account here https://dashboard.api-football.com/register

-1. copy and paste your API KEY to a file called API_KEY.py and save it to the root of the pico, with the contents:-
+1. copy and paste your API KEY to a file called [API KEY FILE](API_KEY.py) and save it to the root of the pico, with the contents:-

 ```
 API_KEY = 'your api key here'